 Schlumberger Technology Corporation Gender Discrimination Case

-Case Type: Gender Discrimination and Sexual Harassment
+Case type: Gender Discrimination and Sexual Harassment

-Filed in: U.S. District Court for the Southern District of Texas
+Filed in: [U.S. District Court for the Southern District of Texas]

-On June 23, 2020, Sanford Heisler Sharp filed a class action lawsuit alleging violations of Title VII of the Civil Rights Act against oil and gas behemoth Schlumberger Technology Corporation on behalf of plaintiff Sara Saidman, a former Schlumberger field engineer, and other female employees.
-On September 1, 2020, the firm filed an amended Complaint, adding Jessica Cheatham as a plaintiff.
+On June 23, 2020, Sanford Heisler Sharp filed a class action lawsuit alleging violations of Title VII of the Civil Rights Act against oil and gas behemoth Schlumberger Technology Corporation, on behalf of plaintiff Sara Saidman, a former Schlumberger field engineer, and other female employees.
+On September 1, 2020, the firm filed an Amended Complaint, adding Jessica Cheatham as a plaintiff.

 On another occasion, according to the Complaint, Ms. Cheatham was accused of performing “special favors” of a sexual nature in order to get a promotion.
 Ms. Cheatham also alleges that male workers requested that she be replaced by a man, refused to train her, and told her that she would not be successful as a field employee.

-Ms. Cheatham alleges that she reported the sexual harassment and gender discrimination to Schlumberger on multiple occasions, but her complaints were either discounted or ignored entirely.
+Ms. Cheatham alleged that she reported the sexual harassment and gender discrimination to Schlumberger on multiple occasions, but her complaints were either discounted or ignored entirely.
 Ultimately, according to the Complaint, Schlumberger retaliated against Ms. Cheatham for complaining about discrimination by refusing to staff her on any rig unless she accepted a significant demotion and took a position in Alaska.
-Ms. Cheatham alleges that she was wrongfully and constructively discharged as a result of Schlumberger’s actions.
+Ms. Cheatham alleged that she was wrongfully and constructively discharged as a result of Schlumberger’s actions.

 Attorneys Involved in the Case